 The tax plan will have an unpredictable effect

-The GOP tax bill will have far-reaching effects, the full impact of which won’t become apparent until late in 2018.
+The GOP tax bill will have a far-reaching impact, the full impact of which won’t become apparent until late in 2018.
 The legislation will have wildly different effects depending on whether you own or are buying a home, whether the home is worth more or less than $750,000, whether you’re paying with a mortgage or all cash and much more.

-Rents will fall and concessions will Rise
+Rents will fall, and concessions will Rise

 After a seven-year surge, rental prices appeared to peak in 2017.
 To entice new tenants, landlords are getting more creative with concessions.
 While the city’s economy will limit how low asking rents will fall, new buildings are expected to hold down any increases in rent.
-New developments will cost a bit more but bit by bit rental prices are falling.
+New developments will cost a bit more, but bit by bit rental prices are falling.

 Even with a fall in prices, concessions, such as getting a month or two free, are unlikely to go away.
 Those looking for an apartment in 2018 should be asking landlords for what concessions they can offer.
 If you don’t ask then the answer is always no. The increase in concessions could also mean more New Yorker’s moving location in the year.

 There will be heightened competition for homes under $1 million

 Despite all the construction plans for the year, affordable housing will remain an upward battle for most New Yorkers.
 Studios and one-bedroom condos are expected to be in high demand as more millennials enter the market, and new high-paying jobs could mean workers with more cash to potentially outbid existing New York residents.

 While a lot of attention has been focused on Amazons search for a second home, firms like Spotify and Netflix are opening new offices in Manhattan with Amazon and Google also set to extend their footprints.
 This will mean stiff competition for affordable housing, those who wait for a significant downturn before buying may regret waiting.